kuchedav/medirec/Readme.md

 # Medirec

-NLR is a Natural language Recommender which takes pdf-files as input for training and predicts the top 5 most probable medical labels for the target pdf-file.
+Medirec is a Natural language Recommender which takes pdf-files as input for training and predicts the top 5 most probable medical labels for the target pdf-file.

 # Problem